 - Being able to develop a good working relationship with employers

-How much money can you earn as a HTML developer who freelances fulltime.
+How much money can you earn as an HTML developer who freelance full time.
 Websites dominate online business and brand recognition, and the demand for eye-catching and neatly designed websites has increased.

 Usually freelance portals offer two generic kinds of payment models to freelancers.
 Fixed-price, where the price is usually pre-determined and a budget is sanctioned which you can bid for, and the hourly payment model where the employer decides on an hourly pay.